stinger0962/LeetCode/binary_tree_level_order_traversal.md

 while the queue is not empty:
     record # of nodes in Q
     for # times (inner loop)
-        dequeue a node n from Q
+        access a node n from Q
         visit n's data
         enqueue n's children into Q
         dequeue n from Q